qoco-org/qoco-python/README.md

   <a href="https://opensource.org/licenses/BSD-3-Clause"><img src="https://img.shields.io/badge/License-BSD_3--Clause-green.svg" alt="License" /></a>
 </p>

-This repository contains the python wrapper for [QOCO](https://github.com/qoco-org/qoco) and the code generator QOCOGEN.
+This repository contains the python wrapper for [QOCO](https://github.com/qoco-org/qoco).

-QOCOGEN is a code generator which takes in an second-order cone program problem family and generates a customized C solver (called qoco_custom) for the specified problem family which implements the same algorithm as QOCO.
-This customized solver is library-free, only uses static memory allocation, and can be a few times faster than QOCO.

 ## Installation and Usage

 You can install `qoco-python` by running `pip install qoco`.

 For instructions on using the wrapper for QOCO, refer to [API](https://qoco-org.github.io/qoco/api/matlab.html#matlab-interface), and [simple example](https://qoco-org.github.io/qoco/examples/simple_example.html#simple-example) for an example of solving a simple SOCP with the python wrapper.

-For instructions on using QOCOGEN, refer to the [documentation](https://qoco-org.github.io/qoco/codegen/index.html).

 ## Tests
 To run tests, first install cvxpy and pytest